Introduction to formulas

 | Arguments are non-numeric strings | max("cat", "", "4") | 4 | because "cat" and "" are forced into 0, "4" is converted into 4 |

-Rounding formulas are used to adjust numerical values to a desired precision:
+Rounding functions are used to adjust numerical values to a desired precision.
+All arguments are taken to be numbers.

 Example usages are provided below.